tulane-cmps6730/sample-project/README.md

 - At the start of the course, students will be divided into project teams.
 Each team will receive a copy of this starter code in a new repository.
 E.g.: https://github.com/tulane-cmps6730/project-alpha
 - Each team member will then clone their team repository to their personal computer to work on their project.
 E.g.: `git clone https://github.com/tulane-cmps6730/project-alpha`
+- See [GettingStarted.md](GettingStarted.md) for instructions on using the starter code.

 ### Contents